 The Hall was designated by English Heritage as a Grade 1 Listed Building and described in the National Heritage List for England as “one of the finest surviving 18th-century town halls”.

-Aura Conservation was commissioned by Liverpool City Council to carry out a tactile survey of the external facades.
+Aura were commissioned by Liverpool City Council to carry out a tactile survey of the external facades.
 A 55m aerial platform was used to gain access even to the top of Minerva, the Roman Goddess of Wisdom and protector of cities who sits on the top of the dome.

 Aura have since returned to site to carry out a tactile surveys to establish and compile condition reports with the possibility of restoration projects in the future.